-Robert Anbian writes about sex, politics, seas and oceans, city streets, deserts, war, love, music, highways, petty larceny, ecstasy, childhood, death, memories.
+Robert Anbian (June 27, 1949 - February 23, 2022) wrote about sex, politics, seas and oceans, city streets, deserts, war, love, music, highways, petty larceny, ecstasy, childhood, death, memories.
 His poems and stories are populated with the poor, lost, exiled, angry, crazy in love, and intoxicated.
 “We, the chaos people/ the pre-manufactured people….”
 His syntax is mangled, his narrative a montage.
-He has little use for metaphor.
+He had little use for metaphor.
 He means exactly what he says.
 His texts are homespun, esoteric, oddly familiar and strange.
 He’s discovering the music in language, in thought, in the cortex of consciousness.
 He’s funny.

 That Anbian, a leading voice in the San Francisco poetry underground, isn’t more widely known is as much a tribute to his “odd man out” obstinacy as to the usual reluctance of society to deal with its critics.
 Yet obstinacy has a point.
 Anbian writes a poetry that won’t surrender an inch of imaginative freedom to love, hate, or ideology – his own above all.
 With I NOT I (EDT4072), the word comes from the poet himself in a writer’s voice – that is, in a language demotic, impassioned, and little peculiar.
 Included in this powerful follow-up to the 2007 poetry and jazz CD, Robert Anbian and the Unidentified Flying Quartet, also on Edgetone Records (EDT4052), is a sweeping selection from Anbian’s epochal WE series, in a new sequence enacting the poems’ contingent, open-ended form.
 This is an important recording for anyone interested in poetry, spoken word, literature, anti-literature, and the troubled junctures of culture and politics.